FabricMC/yarn/CONVENTIONS.md

 Use American English for consistency throughout Yarn and with known Mojang names.

+If there are two accepted spellings of the same word, first check if one is already being used in Yarn or by Mojang, and if not, use the most common spelling.

 ## Conciseness

 Omit words that are made redundant by parameter names or owner class names.
 For example, use `getChunk(BlockPos pos)` rather